morganwallace/.dotfiles/README.md

 `pip install fabric`

-Then run the fab command to install everything
+Then run these commands to install everything:

 ```
 cd .dotfiles